 He has worked with numerous community empowerment groups from Brixton Base Ltd., to the 1990 Trust, to collaborating with the police to ensure that black community issues are heard.
 He was a founding member of the Black Music Council in 2004, a group that makes a stand for the discrimination against reggae music, saying “Music is my heritage- a major part of my life…it was my duty to defend the music in every way.”

-Asher Senator – Company Director
+Asher Senator – Director and Chair

 My first professional music encounter was in the Eighties, when, after considerable success on the sound system (discotheque) national circuit, I signed as a recording and performing artist to a popular record company called Fashion Records.
 Fashion Records already had successful recording artists such as Laurel and Hardy who sang the pop hit ‘Get In The Back’.
 I recorded exclusively for Fashion Records for two years in which time I gained two number one singles and a number one album in the street urban charts.
 My partners at the time Smiley Culture and Maxi Priest broke into the national charts with hit songs ‘Police Officer’ and ‘Strolling On’.